robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 }
 ```

-The `UIApplicationDelegate` implementation does not explicitely setup any controllers or UI, as opposed to what was demonstrated in the [Getting Started Guide](/getting-started/structure.md) section.
+The `UIApplicationDelegate` implementation does not explicitly setup any controllers or UI, as opposed to what was demonstrated in the [Getting Started Guide](/getting-started/structure.md) section.
 Instead, iOS will look into the `Info.plist.xml` file, find the `UIMainStoryboardFile` entry and automatically load the UI described by the file.
 On startup, the app will display the scene that is assigned to be the main entry point in the storyboard.

 ### The View Controller